DaanVanHauwermeiren/nbdime-tutorial/README.md

 # nbdime-tutorial
-tutorials for usage of nbdime
+tutorial for usage of nbdime

 nbdime
 Tools for diffing and merging of Jupyter notebooks.